richpeers/laravel-csv-export/README.md

 Export to csv via Symfony StreamedResponse or saved file.
 Pass in eloquent query builder to chunk the query.

-## Installation
+## Usage
-With composer:
+Install with composer:
 ```
 composer require richpeers/laravel-csv-export
 ```

-Create a class extending `ExportEbstract` and implementing `ExportInterface`.
+Create a class extending `ExportAbstract` and implementing `ExportInterface`.
 Example below:
 ```
 <?php